Use modals to create focused content views

 By default, a modal includes a header with a default title, New Modal, and a close icon.
 To hide or modify the title or close icon for the modal:

-- Select Header to expand the header formatting options.
+- Click Header to expand the header formatting options.

-- (Optional) Deselect the checkbox for Show title to hide the title.
+- (Optional) Turn off Show title to hide the title.
+Show title is enabled by default.

-- If the title is shown, update the title in the text box.
+- If the title is shown, use the text box to add or update the title.
 Enter an equals sign (=) to use a dynamic text formula.
 See Add dynamic text based on your data.

-- (Optional) Format the title text.
-Add bold, change the text color, or change the text size.
+- (Optional) To change the title text's formatting, use the formatting tools to add bold, change the text color, or change the text size.

-- To hide or show the close icon, select Header to expand the header formatting options, then select or deselect the Show close icon checkbox.
+- (Optional) To hide or show the close icon, turn Show close icon on or off.

 Hiding both the title and the close icon hides the header.